Robin Hood Daffy

 Robin Hood Daffy is a 1958 Warner Bros.
 Merrie Melodies cartoon, directed by Chuck Jones and written by Michael Maltese.
 The short was released on March 8, 1958, and stars Daffy Duck as Robin Hood and Porky Pig as Friar Tuck.

 It was the last of Jones' parody cartoons with the duo, and the last appearance of Porky in a theatrical cartoon directed by Jones during the Golden Age of Animation.
 It was also the second parody of Robin Hood directed by Chuck Jones, after the 1949 Bugs Bunny short Rabbit Hood.
 An edited version of Robin Hood Daffy was included in the theatrical film The Bugs Bunny/Road Runner Movie (1979).

 Plot

-The film features Daffy Duck in the role of legendary outlaw Robin Hood, and opens to the strains of his playing a song on a long-necked lute similar to a tambouras.
-As he prances along singing, he trips and tumbles down a hill (still singing), off a bank and into a river.

-Watching is Porky Pig, as a Friar Tuck figure, who laughs uproariously at Daffy's inglorious plunge.
-The annoyed Daffy tries to prove his skill with a quarterstaff ("Actually, it's a buck-and-a-quarter quarterstaff, but I'm not telling him that!") on a tree-trunk bridge, but manages to hit himself in the face with it, bending his bill in what becomes a recurring visual gag throughout the film.
-Undeterred, Daffy tries again, but while he is spinning his quarterstaff, Porky stops it with a wooden dowel, resulting in Daffy himself spinning around and falling back into the river.
-He gets out of the water and confronts Porky, who has once again been reduced to fits of laughter.
-Daffy is initially annoyed, but then starts to laugh along with him before becoming annoyed again.

-Having given up showing off, Daffy attempts to leave, but Porky follows and asks the "traveling clown" if he knows the whereabouts of Robin Hood's hideout as he "wouldst fain join me up with his band of jolly outlaws".
-Daffy proudly announces that he is Robin Hood, but Porky disbelieves him.